astral-sh/ruff/crates/ruff_python_formatter/README.md

 ## Getting started

-The Ruff formatter is available since Ruff v0.1.2.
+The Ruff formatter is available as of Ruff v0.1.2.

 ### CLI